raresociopath/raresociopath.github.io/_posts/devops/2018-10-29-ansible-arch.md

 ---
 layout: post
-title: "Integration tests: Kubernetes vs Docker compose"
+title: "Ansible/AWS: Best Practices."
 comments: true
 description: "Ansible architecture"
 keywords: "markdown, typography components, dummy content"
+category: devops
 ---
 Alright, I'm not gonna write about what Ansible is and why it is great because the official documentation is doing that perfectly.